-Prescot is believed to be Anglo-Saxon in origin, with the name ‘Prescota-cot’ meaning a ‘priest cottage’.
-It was the centre of an extensive parish, within the West Derby Hundred which included fourteen other townships including St Helen’s.
+Prescot is believed to be Anglo-Saxon in origin, with the name ‘Prescota‘ – meaning a ‘priest cottage’.
+It was the centre of an extensive parish, within the West Derby Hundred which included fourteen other townships including St Helens.

 In 1333 the Lord of the Manor, William D’Acre, was granted the right to hold a weekly market and the town’s importance is reflected in its inclusion on the Bodleian Map of Britain drawn by Gough in 1350.
 The manor was sold in 1391 to John of Gaunt and on his death passed to his son, who subsequently became Henry IV.
 In 1447 Henry VI included both the Manor and Rectory of Prescot as gifts to establish a college at Cambridge University [subsequently King’s College].
 The Royal Charter gave the people of Prescot exemption from paying certain tolls, it also gave them a degree of self-government and the town adopted the college crest as its own.
 Due to the distance from Cambridge the daily running of the town was left to the Steward, his appointed deputy and the Court Leet (the local town council).

-The Court Leet was adapted to include taxes for street improvements and for caring for the poor of the town, and it’s records were stored in the town chest which can be seen today in Prescot Museum.
+The Court Leet was adapted to include taxes for street improvements and for caring for the poor of the town, and it’s records were stored in the town chest which is held today by Prescot Museum.
 The Court Leet enabled some people to play a vital role in shaping the town.
-One such individual was John Wyke, a watchmaker by trade, he held a number of positions including constable and overseer of the poor.
+One such individual was John Wyke, a watchmaker by trade, who held a number of positions including constable and overseer of the poor.
 Although he moved his business to Liverpool in 1761, when he died in 1787 he left his money and his library for the education of the poor in Prescot and was buried in Prescot churchyard.

-Faced with a similar situation the Lancashire Watch Company was founded in 1889.
-This company sought to put the skilled workers relating to all of the processes involved in the manufacturing of watches under one roof.
-Unfortunately long-term it was unable to compete against the American and Swiss manufacturers and finally closed in 1910.
-A few craftsmen remained in the town until the 1960s, but the only surviving remnants to be found today are the characteristic gallery windows dotted around the township
+Faced with a similar situation, the Lancashire Watch Company was founded in 1889.
+This company sought to put the skilled workers (relating to all of the processes involved in the manufacturing of watches) under one roof.
+Unfortunately long-term it was unable to compete against American and Swiss manufacturers and finally closed in 1910.
+A few craftsmen remained in the town until the 1960s, but the only surviving remnants to be found today are the characteristic gallery windows still dotted around the township.

 The company expanded rapidly and mergers took place during the following 50 years.
-Firstly in 1902, the company merged with the Telegraph Manufacturing Company of Helsby and became British Insulated and Helsby Cables Limited and in 1925 the firm was renamed British Insulated Cables Limited.
-The final merger in 1945 was with a company called Callender’s of Erith and the business then became known as British Insulated Callender’s Cables (known by the more familiarly abbreviation, BICC) employing numerous workers not only from within Prescot but all the surrounding townships as well.
+Firstly in 1902, the company merged with the Telegraph Manufacturing Company of Helsby and became British Insulated and Helsby Cables Limited and in 1925, the firm was renamed British Insulated Cables Limited.
+The final merger in 1945 was with a company called Callender’s of Erith and the business then became known as British Insulated Callender’s Cables (abbreviated to BICC) employing numerous workers not only from within Prescot but all the surrounding townships as well.
 The main BICC factory in Prescot closed in early 1990s with smaller premises sold-off to other companies.

 Since medieval times the market and church formed the focal point of the town, and evidence of this can still be found by studying it’s road patterns.
 The routes have remained basically unchanged for centuries however, they have, through necessity, been widened considerably in order to carry an ever-increasing volume of traffic.
 Derby Street, High Street and Eccleston Street all radiating from the centre of Prescot to its surrounding townships and beyond.

-The Court Leet, which had established the principals of local self-government, was replaced in 1867 with the creation of the Prescot Local Government Board.
+The Court Leet, which had established the principals of local self-government, was replaced in 1867 by the newly-created Prescot Local Government Board.
 This became the Prescot Urban District Council after further re-organisation in 1895 and subsequently in 1974, Prescot became one of the local townships to come under the umbrella of the newly formed Knowsley Metropolitan Borough Council.